datagrok/dialogue/README.md

 - **Protocol:** use cases | [rationale](protocol.md) | [specification](spec/protocol-v01.md) | implementation
 - **Document:** use cases | [rationale](document.md) | [specification](spec/document-v01.md) | implementation

+## Versions

+I've been noodling on this idea for a very long time.
+The earliest versioned writing I can find about it is dated Oct 22, 2003.

 ## License

 - All documentation herein is [GNU Free Documentation License][] v1.3 unless otherwise noted.